ankitbansal/octopress/source/_posts/2013-11-08-understanding-this-keyword-in-javascript.markdown

 foo.bar(); //this points to foo
 ```
 In this example, we have created an object called foo and calling method of bar which refers to our previously defined hello method.
-Since, bar method is the current execution context, 'this' refers to its object which is foo.
+Since, bar method is the current execution context, *this* refers to its object which is foo.

 Another way to define an object is via constructor:
 ``` javascript